captainKeller/ckLine/README.md

 ### Via JavaScript

-To call the jnLine plugin manually, simply select your target element with jQuery and do the following:
+To call the jnLine plugin, select your target element with jQuery and do the following:

 ```javascript
 $('#jnLine').jnLine();